jesusNPL/jesusnpl.github.io/_pages/cv.md

 * __Frontiers in Ecology and Evolution__

 ### Others
-Kempffiana, Oecología Australis, PLOS One, Journal of Vegetation Science.
+Kempffiana, Oecología Australis, PLOS One, PeerJ.

 ## Professional affiliations
 * 2020-Present: American Association for the Advancement of Science